 If you are not sure if this is worthwhile for your site, please read the following to get all the details and explanations.
 I want you to be an educated website owner.

 This article is a bit long and a lot technical.
 Not your favorite type of reading!
 Please read the article anyway!
 Hacking is becoming a critical issue for small business websites.
 I want to protect your websites.
 It is so critical that I am offering this service AT MY COST to make it as affordable as I can so that each of you will take advantage of it.

 Mr. Buyna has 30+ years experience in programming.
 Though he began with software development, Joerg transitioned into web development early and focused his services on small businesses.
-He has been contracting with YCL for 4 years.
+He has been contracting with YCL since 2015.

 Re-printed with Permission

 Now my days start with evaluating numerous warning messages I receive from my website scanning software rather than evaluating my work progress for various projects.

 So what’s happening?
 Well, we all have become unwillingly part of a new era of worms, viruses, malicious software and hackers.